Skip to Content

 Kathy Belov is Professor of Comparative Genomics at the Faculty of Veterinary Science at the University of Sydney.
 She leads a team of 20 researchers studying immunity in health and disease of Australia’s wildlife, and has participated in the genome projects of the opossum, platypus and tammar wallaby.
 Her team showed that low diversity in immune genes facilitated the spread of a contagious cancer in Tasmanian devils.
 They are now focused on understanding the cancer and saving the species from extinction.
 Professor Belov is currently an ARC Future Fellow, and has won two Eureka awards for her research.

 Professor Hugh Blair

 Professor Blair is a quantitative geneticist with recent interests in developmental biology through his membership of Gravida (National Centre for Growth and Development).
-He is Professor of Animal Science and Deputy Head of the Institute of Veterinary, Animal and Biomedical Sciences at Massey University.
+He is Professor of Animal Science and Deputy Head of the School of Veterinary Science at Massey University.

 Professor Merryn Gott

 Merryn Gott is the Associate Deputy Vice Chancellor (Research) and Director of Research for the School of Nursing, University of Auckland.
 She has been involved in conducting research with older people for over 15 years and has a particular interest in developing models of palliative and end of life care to meet the needs of ageing populations.
 Her research programme has been supported by substantial grants from the HRC, UK Department of Health, Research Councils and Health Charities.
 She leads the Palliative and End of Life Care Research Group.